ErpNetDocs/tech/modules/logistics/common/logistic-units.md

 - Represented As Product
 - Active Status: Check the box if the logistic unit is active.

-Once you've done that click on the **Save and reload** button to finalize the creation.
+When you are ready, click on the **Save and reload** button to finalize the creation.

 ![picture](pictures/Logistical_Unit_Save_14_03.png)